forjagames/fg-api/docs/website/docs/misc/glossary.md

 ### Favicon
 A Favicon is an icon associated with a particular website, typically displayed in the address bar of a browser accessing the site or next to the site name in a user's list of bookmarks.

+### Serverless
+Serverless is an innovative cloud computing paradigm for developing and running applications.
+It empowers developers to create and execute application code without the need to manually provision or oversee servers and backend infrastructure.

+### Use Case
+A use case defines a specific function or interaction that a system performs to fulfill a user's objective.
+Each use case should produce a tangible and meaningful outcome that holds value for the system's user.

 ### Wildcard
-A Wildcard (lternatively called a wild character or wildcard character), is a symbol used to replace or represent one or more characters.
+A Wildcard (alternatively called a wild character or wildcard character), is a symbol used to replace or represent one or more characters.
 The most common wildcards are the asterisk (*), which represents one or more characters, and the question mark (?), which represents a single character.

 ## Blockchain